 It’s important that the heel is sturdy and strongly connected to the shoe.
 And that it is located in the middle of your heel (although not common on tango shoe designs, some high heels have them in a different alignment, e.g. a bit closer to the middle of the foot, which alters how you distribute your weight and in some cases can increase the risk of injuries).

-There are thinner heels (needle-like) and wider ones.
 Similar than said above, the thinner it is the more challenging it can be to master dancing on them.
 And the more likely to scratch surfaces (in case you dance/practice on delicate floors).

 A closed heel cage can provide better foot grip and a closed toe area can provide extra protection, but after all it’s also a matter of taste.